Sathoryn/Git-repo-test/README.md

 # Git-repo-test

-Testing Git with this one
+- Testing Git with this one.
+- Writing something new